AaronBertrand/ParamParser/README.md

 ![](https://sqlperformance.com/wp-content/uploads/2020/10/pp-some-proc-grid-view.png)

-There is also a way to log to a database table (not yet enabled), which will store data like this:
+There is also an option to log to a database table, which will store data like this:

 ![](https://sqlperformance.com/wp-content/uploads/2020/10/pp-database-logged.png)